NATIONAL PARKS PASSES & FEES

 America the Beautiful Interagency Annual Pass: $80.
 This pass provides entrance to all Forest Service, national park and other federal site charging fees for one year.
 Purchase at a National Forest office or online.
 Details here.

-Interagency Senior Pass: $10.
-This is the best deal around.
+Interagency Senior Pass: $80.
 This is a lifetime pass for persons 62 years old and older, honored nationwide at any federal site charging entrance fees.
-The Senior Pass allows card holder, plus up to 5 persons per vehicle to enter.
+The Senior Pass allows cardholder, plus up to 5 persons per vehicle to enter.
 Check out the details here.

 Mount St. Helens National Monument: Mount St. Helens, managed by the USFS, charges on a per-person fee basis.
 Entry to the Coldwater or Johnson Ridge sites are $8 per person for those 16 and older (free for kids).
 They will honor Interagency Annual and Senior passes for named pass-holders, and a Northwest Forest Pass will gain entry for one person.
 Details.